0cjs/ruby2haskell-tutorial/README.md

   of the original "Matz" ruby is fine)
 * The Glasgow Haskell Compiler (and interpreter)

-You will also need to be familiar with using Git and and your editor.
+You will also need to be familiar with using Git and your editor.

 Familiarity with Ruby is not strictly required, but will be quite useful.
 If you don't know Ruby, consider teaming up with someone else in